filip-we/6502/README.md

 # README

+# Usage with Sixty5o2
+To upload code with sixty/5o2 write `node Sender.js program.bin`

+The vector in the end of the ROM should be modified in order to use the interrupt in custom code.
+Let the maskable interrupt point to $0210 and put the code at $0210 in RAM.

 # Protocol
 Command (1 byte), Address (2 bytes), Data length (1 byte), Data (0 to theoretically 251 bytes)